Djenné: Great Mosque

 In 1906 the French colonial administration arranged for the present Great Mosque to be built on the site of an earlier mosque.
 Different views have been expressed as to what extent the design of the present mosque was influenced by the colonial administration.
 The journalist Félix Dubois revisited the town in 1910 and was horrified by what he considered to be a French design with three minarets resembling bell towers while Jean-Louis Bourgeois has argued that the French had little influence except perhaps for the internal arches and that the design is "basically African".

-World heritage status
+World Heritage status

 The Old Towns of Djenné is an archaeological and urban ensemble located in the city of Djenné, that comprises four archaeological sites, namely Djenné-Djeno, Hambarkétolo, Kaniana, and Tonomba.
-In 1988, it was inscribed by the UNESCO on the World Heritage list.
+In 1988, it was named by UNESCO as a World Heritage Site.